ansys/pymapdl/README.md

 You can contribute to PyMAPDL by developing new features, fixing bugs, improving the documentation, fixing typos, writing examples, etc.
-To learn to contribute to PyMAPDL, visit [Contributing section](https://mapdl.docs.pyansys.com/version/stable/getting_started/contribution.html).
+To learn how to contribute to PyMAPDL, visit [Contributing section](https://mapdl.docs.pyansys.com/version/stable/getting_started/contribution.html).

 ## Project transition -  legacy support